Medically reviewed by Drugs.com. Last updated on Jan 23, 2023.

 If there are no mechanical hindrances, the pupil starts to constrict in seconds and the peripheral iris is drawn away from the angle of the anterior chamber.
 Any anatomical hindrance to miosis must be released to permit the desired effect of the drug.
 In most cases, 0.5 to 2 mL produces satisfactory miosis.
 Note that the syringe filter supplied with Miochol-E has a priming volume of 0.6 mL (approximately).

 In cataract surgery, use Miochol-E only after delivery of the lens.

 Aqueous solutions of acetylcholine chloride are unstable.
 Prepare solution immediately before use.
-Do not use solution which is not clear and colorless.
+Do not use solution that is not clear and colorless.
 Discard any solution that has not been used.

 More about Miochol-E (acetylcholine ophthalmic)